R. Paul Butler: Early life and education

-Butler was born in April, 1960 in San Diego, California.
+Butler was born in April 1960 in San Diego, California.
 Even as a boy, he was interested in astronomy.
 When he was 14, he built an 8-inch reflector telescope and began looking at planets and stars.
 He was fascinated by early astronomers and cosmologists like Galileo and Giordano Bruno, who dared to speculate about multiple worlds at a time when such ideas were considered heresy.
 As a high school student in 1977, he learned techniques of orbit calculation when he attended the Summer Science Program at his school.

 Butler went on to receive a BA (physics, 1985), a BS (chemistry, 1986) and an MS (physics, 1989) from San Francisco State University, completing his Master's thesis with Geoffrey Marcy.
 During this time, he began work on the design of a very sensitive spectrograph, seeking to detect extrasolar planets by detecting variations in the radial velocity of their parent stars.

 Butler received his Ph.D. in astronomy in 1993 from the University of Maryland College of Computer, Mathematical, and Natural Sciences in College Park, Maryland.

 Career

 While Butler was still working on his master's degree, he and Marcy developed a spectrographic apparatus capable of detecting the tiny gravitational effects of a planet on its host star.
 By viewing the starlight they measured through a glass absorption cell containing molecular iodine, they obtained a reference set of spectral lines with sufficient precision to identify the changing light waves caused by a stellar wobble.

 After completing his Ph.D., Butler returned to San Francisco State University to work with Marcy.
-Butler was a research scientist there and a visiting research fellow at the University of California, Berkeley from 1993-1997.
+Butler was a research scientist there and a visiting research fellow at the University of California, Berkeley from 1993 to 1997.

 In 1995, Marcy and Butler used their Doppler velocity measurement equipment to confirm the discovery by Michel Mayor and Didier Queloz, of the first true exoplanet to be unequivocally identified orbiting a main sequence star, 51 Pegasi b.
 Its characteristics were so unexpected that researchers re-examined their assumptions and their data.

 In 1996 Marcy and Butler became the first Americans to discover a new planetary system, a planet orbiting 70 Virginis.
 The planet was detected using radial velocity measurements taken with the C. Donald Shane telescope at Lick Observatory.
 They went on to find 70 of the first 100 exoplanets to be discovered.

 In 1997 Butler became a staff astronomer at the Anglo-Australian Observatory in Sydney, Australia, leading the Anglo-Australian Planet Search.
 After thirty years of research into exoplanets, few systems have been found that resemble the Solar System.

 Since 1999, Butler has been a staff scientist at the Carnegie Institution for Science in Washington, D.C.
 As of 2001, his expressed goal was "to survey all 2,000 Sun-like stars out to 150 light-years."